cleandart/clean_lock/README.md

 Well, now you only start the Locker server and wrap the part, which accesses the resource, into one method with the same lock for all the programs and you're done !

-Another example - you may have a non-transactional database (e.g. mongo) and wish to make all operations transactional.
-You can just use the same lock for every operation on database, which ensures there's only one operation at a time using the database and therefore it is transactional.

 ## How to use this ?

 ### At first, there comes a quick installation for Linux systems with upstart